Red-Portal/red-portal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a research associate with the University of Liverpool, United Kingdom, working on signal processing, Bayesian modeling, and inference.
+I am a PhD student at the University of Pennsylvania working on Bayesian machine learning, Bayesian inference, and Bayesian optimization.
-I'll soon start pursuing a Ph.D. in Computer Science with the University of Pennsylvania starting from Fall 2022.
+I am also fortunate to be advised by Professor [Jacob R. Gardner](https://jacobrgardner.github.io/).
-I acquired my Bachelor in Engineering degree at Sogang University, South Korea, and previously worked at Samsung Medical Center, South Korea, as an undergraduate researcher.
+I acquired my Bachelor in Engineering degree at Sogang University, South Korea, and previously worked at the University of Liverpool as a research associate, at Samsung Medical Center, South Korea, as an undergraduate researcher.
 I also worked part-time as an embedded software engineer at Hansono, South Korea.
 I hold memberships in both the ACM and the IEEE (which implies that I'm a good tipper...)

-Previously, I used to work on medical imaging, computer systems, and high-performance computing, but I'm also broadly interested in topics such as computational statistics, programming languages, optimization, and image processing.
+Previously, I used to work on medical imaging, computer systems, high-performance computing, and array signal processing, but I'm also broadly interested in topics such as computational statistics, programming languages, optimization, and image processing.
 [Here](https://github.com/Red-Portal/ray-awesome-papers) is a list of papers that I found interesting over my career.